 As an Out of School Setting (OOSS), we work collaboratively with Local Authority Commissioners of children’s social care and education placements, identifying issues and agreeing actions and mutual expectations.
 We participate in these discussions in a meaningful way, putting the needs of our children and young people at the heart of decision making.

 Our specialist commissioned services comprise alternative provision for 11 to 16-year olds, plus one-to-one tutoring for Looked After Children (LAC), for children with Special Educational Needs and Disability (SEND) – particularly children with Specific Learning Disabilites (SPLD) – and for children and young people for whom English is an additional language.

 We currently work one-to-one and in small groups with 11 to 16-year olds who are at risk of being excluded from school.
+We also have the capacity to work with younger children, see After-School Provision.
 Given the higher rates of permanent and temporary exclusions of young people from Caribbean, Irish and Roma backgrounds, we emphasise a ‘whole child’ approach that includes acknowledging and using cultural heritage as a tool for educational engagement and attainment.

 Our whole child approach recognises that learning takes place in a specific context.
 There are numerous factors that shape learning and educational outcomes beyond the classroom and the curriculum.
 Our alternative provision support for the whole child includes:

 - A focus on attendance with outreach strategies that focus on improving attendance as a prerequisite for improved learning.

 - Multicultural competency training for all teachers, support staff and students to frame and strengthen our commitment to citizenship and reinforce our distinctiveness as a school.